wai12/bravo-kernel.github.io/source/_posts/2017-03-13-how-to-use-a-cakephp-api-as-the-data-backend-for-ember-in-30-minutes.md

 ```

 Now that the `deleteCocktail` event/action is in place all that is left to do is updating
-the template with a button so users can trigger the action.
-To do so, open `templates/application.hbs`
+the index template with a button so users can trigger the action.
+To do so, open `templates/cocktails/index.hbs`
 and update it to look like this:

 ```